coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 Your will abruptly and brutally crushes the mental essence of any one creature, debilitating its acumen.
-The target must make a Will save with a +4 bonus or collapse unconscious and dying at --1 hit points.
+The target must make a Will save with a +4 bonus or collapse unconscious and dying at –1 hit points.
 If the target succeeds on the save, it takes 3d6 points of damage.

-**Augment:** For every 2 additional power points you spend, this power's damage increases by 1d6 points.
+**Augment:** For every 2 additional power points you spend, this power’s damage increases by 1d6 points.

 ## Psychic Reformation